 Don’t get me wrong, there are many cases out there where buyers have profited largely from a storage auction.
 In April 2011, a storage unit went to auction in southern California which held a nearly pristine copy of “Action Comics No. 1” featuring the first appearance of Superman.
 This comic sold for a record $2.16 Million!
 Now that is a lot of money!
 Unfortunately, it was later discovered to be stolen from actor Nicolas Cage’s home in early 2000.
 And, a high-value find like that comic is quite rare.

 Despite this reality check, I do agree that storage auctions are all the rage right now.
 The TV shows make them look so fun and exciting.
 And, although not likely, there is always that small chance you could find the next $2 Million comic book!
-If you haven’t been to a storage auction yet, it is definitely worth a visit just to see it for yourself.
+If you haven’t been to a storage auction yet, it is definitely worth a visit!
 You can check out one of our upcoming auctions to see what it’s all about.
 And hey, maybe you will find something you want to bid on – you never know!